 - 1. Turn on the oscilloscope and allow it to warm up for about a few minutes - 2.
 Attach a cable or 10:1 scope probe to Ch.
 1 of the scope.
 Connect the cable or scope probe to the front-panel probe adjust signal on the oscilloscope.
-Adjust the voltage and time scales as necessary to display the signal.
-You should see a 0-to-5 V square wave displayed on the screen.
-Measure the period of the signal based on the time scale and calculate the frequency of the signal. - 3.
+Press the Autoscale button.
+You should see a 0-to-5 V square wave displayed on the screen. - 3.
 Press the 1 button to display the configuration settings for Ch.
 1 of the scope.
 Make sure the Probe attenuation factor matches the probe or cable that you are using.
 For a 10:1 probe, the attenuation factor setting should be 10; otherwise, it should be 1.
 An incorrect attenuation factor setting will cause your voltage measurements to be off by a factor of 10!